 His palms and knees abraded from frenetic crawling through the narrow tunnel, Eldri shuddered at the memory of stories told about what the gods could do to a person with just a drop of their blood.
 He opened his mouth to ask Cruba if they ought to be more careful about what they left behind, but the grim set of her face forestalled his question, and he contented himself with continuing to press forward with as much speed as he could muster, even as his energy flagged.

 The back of his throat felt as raw as his hands and knees when he was brought up short by a junction.
 Hesitating while his muscles seized, he looked back to Cruba for guidance.
 Without any other prompting, she jabbed him down the right-hand passageway.
-Just as the fork had almost disappeared behind him, Eldri heard a snarl, and glanced back in time to see Cruba skewer some dark creature, its shape not unlike a rat, but nearly as large as a man.
+Just as the fork almost disappeared behind him, Eldri heard a snarl, and glanced back in time to see Cruba skewer some dark creature, its shape not unlike a rat, but nearly as large as a man.
 The beast writhed for a moment on the end of her bronze spear, and then burst into flames, dissolving completely until nothing but soot remained.

 Turning back down the tunnel, Cruba glared at Eldri, and snapped at him to keep moving; he leapt to obey, not sure if he feared her or the demons chasing them more.
-He wondered how he had even come to be in this place, fleeing from the gods he ought to be worshipping.
+He wondered how he even came to be in this place, fleeing from the gods he ought to be worshipping.
 Freedom wasn’t even a dream, it was a nightmare, and Eldri just wanted to wake up, but there was no way out except forward along this wretched course he had chosen.

 Another fork loomed ahead, and Eldri thought Cruba might have hesitated for just a moment before pointing him down the right-hand passageway.
 From the left fork, Eldri could smell the fresh, briny sent of the sea, like a moist breath on his sweaty skin, but then it was cut off as he scurried in the opposite direction, feeling like he was leaving his chance of escape behind with every step.
 Yet this was what Cruba had instructed, and he had no choice but to trust her.